Detect risks with Azure AD Identity Protection policies

 Multifactor authentication (MFA) registration policy

 Multifactor authentication (MFA) adds a second layer of protection to your users' identities.
-With multifactor authentication, the user has to go through an additional verification step after they successfully provide their username and password.
+With multifactor authentication, the user has to go through an extra verification step after they successfully provide their username and password.

 You can use an MFA registration policy to make sure all users are registered for MFA from the first time they use their account.
 You also configure this policy so you can enforce sign-in risk policies.
 This way, you let users self-remediate after a sign-in risk is detected.